Exploiting symmetry in network analysis: Results

-(One can take this as the mathematical definition of structural measure.)
+for all automorphisms $\sigma \in \text{Aut}(\mathcal G)$.
+Since automorphisms identify structurally indistinguishable vertices ($i$ and $\sigma(i)$) and, similarly, edges ($(i,j)$ and $(\sigma(i),\sigma(j))$), structural network measures are (edge) functions that depend on the network structure alone, and not, for example, on node or edge labels, or other meta-data.
+Most network measures are structural, including graph metrics (e.g.~shortest path), and matrices algebraically derived from the adjacency matrix (e.g.~Laplacian matrix).
+(We identify matrices $M$ with pairwise measures via $F(i,j)=[M]_{ij}$.)
+In particular, structural measures are independent of the ordering or labelling of the vertices.
 In contrast, functions depending, explicitly or implicitly, on some vertex ordering or labelling, are not structural, for example the shortest path length through a given node.
 Our results can be adapted to the presence of node or edge labels, or weights, by restricting to automorphisms preserving the additional structure.
 For simplicity, here we discuss the unlabelled case only.